thegreenwebfoundation/carbon.txt/README.md

 ### Carbon.txt file syntax for digital service providers

 The carbon.txt syntax is written in TOML.
-Aan example of what a carbon.txt file might look like for a digital service provider.
+An example of what a carbon.txt file might look like for a digital service provider.

 ```toml
 [upstream]